emersion/soju/doc/ext/bouncer-networks.md

     BOUNCER NETWORK <netid> <attributes>

 The notification SHOULD NOT contain attributes that haven't been updated.
+An attribute without a value means that the attribute has been removed.

 When a network is removed, the bouncer MUST broadcast a `BOUNCER NETWORK` message with the special argument `*` to all connected clients with the